Our comprehensive, team-based ALS care is individualized to maximize your quality of life.

 - ALS Association affiliate: Rush University Medical Center is an affiliate of the Greater Chicago Chapter of the ALS Association.
 That means our Chicago location provides you with team-based, multidisciplinary ALS care, services and resources.

-- ALS care in Oak Brook: We know that mobility issues may make it hard to visit our downtown location on a regular basis.
+- ALS care in Oak Brook and online: We know that mobility issues may make it hard to visit our downtown location on a regular basis.
 Our neuromuscular specialists can also meet with you in Oak Brook.
+And we offer video visits for all appointment types other than respiratory function testing.

 - Support for your emotional health: Many people with ALS experience depression or anxiety due to their rapid physical degeneration.
 Social workers at our downtown location can meet with you for individual counseling, and our providers can connect you with other therapists as needed.